SKindij/Database-Handbook-MongoDB-PostgreSQL/MongoDB/INTRO/README.md

   * To delete a document from a collection, you can use the ``deleteOne()`` or ``deleteMany()`` method.
   * For example: ``db.users.deleteOne({ name: "John Doe" })``.

-As you become more familiar with the database, you can explore more advanced features such as aggregation, indexing, and sharding.
+> _As you become more familiar with the database, you can explore more advanced features such as aggregation, indexing, and sharding._

+## <a name="modelind"></a>📖 Data Modeling
+MongoDB’s flexible schema allows for various data modeling techniques, including:
++ Embedded Documents:
+  * Store related data together in a single document, which is suitable for one-to-one or one-to-few relationships.
++ Normalization:
+  * Store related data in separate documents with references between them, suitable for one-to-many or many-to-many relationships.
++ Hybrid Approach:
+  * Combine embedded documents and normalization to balance performance and storage needs.